Column : Fight over Rio's mines means coal isn't dead; Adani woes show it's dying: Russell

-LAUNCESTON, Australia Here's a question for the anti-coal lobby.
+LAUNCESTON, Australia (Reuters) - Here's a question for the anti-coal lobby.
 If coal is dying, how come there is an increasingly heated bidding war going on for Rio Tinto's coal mines in Australia?

 Here's another question, this time for the pro-coal lobby.
 If coal still has a viable long-term future as an energy source, how come the world's biggest planned new mine is now hostage to whether the Australian government decides to loan it money?